vegaprotocol/specs/protocol/0028-GOVE-governance.md

 - a cancelling vote against a proposal must pass all typical vote checks and spam protections, i.e. who party who removes stake after creating a proposal and no longer meets the requirement will not be able to cancel their proposal.

-- if at the time of creating a proposal the closing time is within the period defined by `governance.proposal.cancellationThreshold`.
-The proposal will still be valid and accepted by the network but the party will not have an opportunity to cancel the proposal.
+- if at the time of creating a proposal the closing time is within the period defined by `governance.proposal.cancellationThreshold`, the proposal will still be valid and accepted by the network but the party will not have an opportunity to cancel the proposal.

 ## Outcome